annakurtin/Lab5/README.md

 WILD 562 Lab5 : Multiple Logisitic Regression & Model Selection
 ================
 Mark Hebblewhite
-February 02, 2023
+March 04, 2023

-# Lab5: Multiple Logisitic Regression & Model Selectionn
+# Lab5: Multiple Logisitic Regression & Model Selection

 General introduction to the biological rationale of this lab was given in the Lab 2-4 lab introductions.
 In Lab 5, we extend the analysis of